m-lyon/dMRI-RCNN/README.md

 ```

 ### Requirements
 `dMRI-RCNN` uses [TensorFlow](https://www.tensorflow.org/) as the deep learning architecture.

+`gitpython` and [git-lfs](https://git-lfs.github.com/) are required **before** attempting to install this package.

+- These are required to download the model weights.
+- To install `gitpython` simply run `pip install gitpython` before installing this package.

-Listed below are all the requirements to install the package.
+Listed below are the requirements that will be installed when pip installing this package.
 - `tensorflow>=2.6.0`
 - `numpy`
 - `einops`